 We deliver a 'Chemistry at work' day event with our Year 8 students.

 Each year 5 Year 8 students get chosen to take over Tring museum for the day.
-These students are selected on being Gifted & Talented in our subject area.
+These students are selected randomly from those who attend Science Club.

 Year 8 work towards the National CREST Award.

 Students who are Able & Ambitious or attend Year 8 Science Club are also invited to take part in the ‘Living Egg’ Chick Project.